 Flyers and announcements, mostly dating 1998, include informational postings about the Integrated Arts Program.

 The course descriptions file consists of syllabi and course descriptions of classes offered between 1987 and 1998.
 Of significance is the file A90 containing a complete syllabus, including required readings, for the introductory class, and the file C90 containing the complete syllabus for the performance seminar and includes student's assignments.

 Two undated exit surveys give an idea of student reaction to the Program.
-Student papers include four dated 1999, one of the final years of the Program.
+Student papers (access restricted) include four dated 1999, one of the final years of the Program.

 Container List / Contents

 - Program Background, 1986-1990Box 1, Folder 1

 - Introductory Bulletins, 1990-1998Box 1, Folder 2